 U.S. “blockers,” however, must pay U.S. tax on their worldwide income and not just on their U.S. sourced income.
 They also have more reporting requirements in terms of Forms 1099 and Forms W-2 than a foreign corporation.
 So there are some distinct advantages of domiciling a “blocker” offshore.

 Foreign corporations are subject to the branch profits tax which attempts to level the playing field between onshore and offshore corporations in that both entities pay a double level of taxation on their profits.
 First, foreign corporations are subject to a corporate income tax on their U.S. based profits.
 Then, they are subject to the branch profits tax when those U.S. based earnings and profits are distributed to the shareholders.
 Combined, this imposes a 54 percent federal tax rate on U.S. based profits earned by a foreign corporation.
 These profits could also be subject to state income tax.
 (If this foreign corporation were owned by U.S. persons, the tax rate could climb to almost 70 percent when the individual tax rate is included.
 The Controlled Foreign Corporation (CFC) and Passive Foreign Investment Company rules must also be considered in this case.
-You can find out more about those rules here.)
+Learn more about those rules.)
 However, unlike domestic corporations, foreign corporations would only pay U.S. taxes on the U.S. based profits – quite an advantage if the entity has multiple sources of income and especially true if the offshore operations are profitable and the cost to set up and maintain several “blockers” is prohibitive to the economics of the business.

 Similar to their domestic counterparts, foreign corporations can exclude U.S. based earnings and profits from the branch profits tax by dissolving.
 However, the foreign option is much more restrictive.
 To terminate a U.S. business completely, the foreign “blocker” must do all of the below (without exception):